Offer Comparison Prompts: 12 Templates to Decide Between Job Offers

 Common mistakes

-• Forgetting reversibility and optionality (which option keeps doors open?)
+• Forgetting reversibility and optionality (which option keeps the most doors open?).

-• Letting an offer deadline force a rushed decision without doing the comparison work
+• Letting an offer deadline force a rushed decision before you’ve done the comparison work.

-• Using marketing speak from the interview as evidence of the actual day-to-day
+• Treating interview marketing speak as evidence of the actual day-to-day.

 Tags: #Prompt #Job search #Salary